Taxes In Costa Rica

 Holding property in Costa Rica makes you accountable for an annual property tax, which is payable quarterly.
 If you pay all year in one go, you can get a discount from the local municipality.

+Regardless, this tax is not that expensive depending on where and how you live.
 You pay around 0.25% of the value of your property in the municipality.
-So an apartment that is valued for $150.000, would generate around $375 in debt yearly.
+So an apartment valued for US$150,000 would generate around US$375 in debt yearly.

 Import Tax (Impuesto de Importación) In Costa Rica